Overview

 Process

-I started by mapping out the general architecture of the core session flow through journey mapping workshops.
+First, I sketched out the general architecture of the core session flows through journey mapping workshops.
 This highlighted areas with the most uncertainty, helping us prioritize what to test first.

-Focusing on designing the most complex and content-heavy screens first allowed me to expose layout constraints and navigation challenges.
-In turn, this informed a set of foundational design patterns and navigation rules.
-With this information at hand I started the creation of an atomic component library to drive consistency and faster design deliveries.
-Core components were implemented in-engine to support rapid development and feature testing.
+Then, I designed the most complex, content-heavy screens to surface layout constraints and navigation challenges.
+These insights informed a set of core design patterns and navigation rules, forming the foundation of an atomic component library that drove consistency and faster design deliveries.

-To mitigate risks and uncertainty associated with the progression and engagement systems, I adopted a horizontal slice approach by keeping designs rough and shaping them just enough to be able to test the underlying assumptions.
-In parallel, we developed a companion app which was used to evaluate the game economy and various engagement patterns before fully committing to building the features in-game.
+To mitigate risks and uncertainties associated with the engagement and the progression systems, I adopted a horizontal slice approach by keeping designs rough and shaping them just enough to be able to test the underlying assumptions as early as possible.
+In parallel, a companion mobile app was developed which was used to further evaluate the game economy before fully committing to building the features in-game.

 The Solution

-By collaborating with the design team, I designed a growth system where players aged, developed, and eventually retired in stages, creating a natural turnover rather than relying on full annual or seasonal resets to level the power curve.
-This rewarded strategic planning and long-term commitment, providing a steady stream of engaging progression while keeping the power curve balanced between casuals and experienced competitors.
+To address this, I designed a growth system where players aged, developed, and eventually retired in stages, creating a natural turnover rather than relying on full annual or seasonal resets to level the power curve.
+This rewarded strategic planning and long-term commitment, providing a steady stream of engaging progression while keeping the power curve balanced between casual newcomers and seasoned competitors.

 The Outcome